Introduction

 Have a backup therapist for emergencies

-Although it may not seem necessary to state, having a backup person is great for your peace of mind while out of the office.
-You can relax without having to worry about your clients, and any patient concerns can be resolved without interrupting your break.
-It allows you to uphold your standard level of care whilst relieving client queries, which can also take the pain off your to-do list for when you return.
-You definitely don’t want to spend time fielding calls or referring your clients elsewhere, so don’t be afraid to ask for help from a trusted backup therapist.
-Hiring a therapist doesn’t have to be tricky either!
+Although it may not seem necessary to state, having a backup person is excellent for your peace of mind while out of the office.
+You can relax without worrying about your clients, and any patient concerns can be resolved without interrupting your break.
+It hits two birds with one stone since having a backup allows you to uphold your standard level of care while your patient receives emotional support while their therapist is on vacation.

 Use this time for your self-care

-Of course, prioritize your health and well-being by making time for self-care.
-Everyone, including you, requires a break from time to time.
-Being a therapist entails taking a break from one's own stresses as well as those of others.
 When you go on vacation, try to forget about your troubles and spend time separating from your daily life at home.
 This is your chance to catch up, and letting go can help you return to the office feeling more rejuvenated and revitalized than ever.
 This includes turning off your phone, getting off the grid, and restricting email notifications.

 Set your boundaries during the time off